Timdaviesuk/Dimensions/API Design Explanation.md

 ## Model geometry referencing
 In the current IFC Schema there is no stable reference to a piece of geometry.
 As such, this specification only allows referencing an entire IFC object.

-However, the originating_geometry_ref property allows tools to save a string, which could be a reference to internal, native geometry.
+However, the originating_geometry_ref property allows tools to save a string, which could be a reference to an internal, native geometry id.
 This is to enable better round tripping, and also leaves open the possibility of referencing IFC geometry in the future.

+## Easier to read than to write
+The approach of explicitly defining the dimension and extension lines is based on the principal that they should be easy for a tool to read and display in a viewer.

+The onerous on calculating is for tools that would create the dimensions in the first place.